 Motorsports are fun any time of the year, and if you are one of the 2 million North Americans who enjoy snowmobiling, you may be surprised to know that this sport is to blame for around 14,000 injuries each year.
 Any sort of injury can happen, particularly when a crash pins participants beneath the vehicle, which typically weighs in excess of 600 lbs.
 Common causes for snowmobile accidents include excessive speed, inattentive operation, and alcohol consumption.
 When driving a snowmobile, remember to use the same level of caution as you would with a car or other heavy vehicle.

 Winter Team Sports

 When we think of winter team sports, ice hockey may be the first to cross your mind.
 But in some areas, broomball, curling, and even snow rugby can be popular ways to enjoy the cold weather with friends.
 Since hockey, broomball, and rugby tend to be played as full contact sports, concussions and sprains are all too common for players.
 For curling enthusiasts, be on the lookout for lower back strain, as well as pain in the outside elbow or knees.

 Medical Treatment on the Go

-In years past, you may have relied on the local urgent care clinic or ER for winter sports injuries, but fortunately, there is a better option.
+In years past, you may have made your way to the emergency room for winter sports injuries, but fortunately, there is a better option.
 Rather than sitting in a waiting room, surrounded by people suffering from contagious diseases like the flu, have treatment come to you with DispatchHealth.